500 Series Tape Emulator

 Selects the pre-emphasis / de-emphasis, record / replay tape characteristic.
 The 15IPS mode has a significant “head bump” in the low frequencies centered around 60Hz, as well as a more pronounced roll of in the high frequencies.
 The 30 IPS mode is generally a flatter response through the high-end with a “head bump” around 120Hz.
 See the frequency plots on pages 10 & 11.

 Controls the mix of pre and post tape signals.
 This allows the engineer to dial in a subtle amount of the tape effect, to better control the amount of saturation, tone and soft clipping in the post blend signal.
 As the signal gets more saturated, dialing back the blend can be a great way to impart the feel of tape, while maintaining a similar level of detail and transparency.
-NOTE: The blend control does not effect the Silk and Texture controls.
+NOTE: The blend control does not affect the Silk and Texture controls, as that circuitry is located at the physical output of the unit.

 A soft clip engages in the “True Tape” circuitry when the drive meter hits 5 (first yellow LED), and becomes more apparent at higher levels.
 The soft clip can be used as a way to tame overly transient material like drums, and can be controlled further by using the blend control.